renggli/dart-xml/README.md

 Dart XML
 ========

-Dart XML is a lightweigth library for parsing, traversing, and querying XML documents.
+Dart XML is a lightweight library for parsing, traversing, and querying XML documents.

 The library is open source, stable and well tested.
 Development happens on [GitHub](http://github.com/renggli/dart-xml).
 Feel free to report issues or create a pull-request there.
 General questions are best asked on [StackOverflow](http://stackoverflow.com/questions/tagged/dart-xml).

 Continuous build results are available from [Jenkins](http://jenkins.lukas-renggli.ch/job/dart-xml/).
-An introductionary tutorial is part of the class [documentation](http://jenkins.lukas-renggli.ch/job/dart-xml/javadoc/xml.html).
+An introductionary tutorial is part of the class [documentation](http://jenkins.lukas-renggli.ch/job/dart-xml/javadoc/).

 Basic Usage
 -----------

-## Installation
+### Installation

-Add the dependency to the pacakge's pubspec.yaml file:
+Add the dependency to your package's pubspec.yaml file:

     dependencies:
       xml: ">=2.0.0 <3.0.0"